f4pga/prjxray/docs/architecture/glossary.rst

 .. glossary::

+  basic element
   BEL
+  basic logic element
   BLE
-  Basic element (BEL) or basic logic element (BLE)
-    BELs or BLEs are the basic logic elements in an FPGA, including carry or fast adders (CFAs), flip flops (FFs), lookup tables (LUTs), multiplexers (MUXes), and other element types.
+    Basic elements (BELs) or basic logic element (BLEs) are the basic logic units in an FPGA, including carry or fast adders (CFAs), flip flops (FFs), lookup tables (LUTs), multiplexers (MUXes), and other element types.
     Note: Programmable interconnects (PIPs) are not counted as BELs.